cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 1. Download a Java installation package from https://github.com/Anuken/MindustryJreBuilds/releases/tag/v1.
 2. Extract the package into a directory on your computer.
-3. Obtain a development version of Mindustry from https://github.com/Anuken/MindustryBuilds/releases.
+3. Download a development version of Mindustry from https://github.com/Anuken/MindustryBuilds/releases.
    - This link leads to all the versions of mindustry ever released.
 Use the latest version if you don't know which to use, or version [25368](https://github.com/Anuken/MindustryBuilds/releases/tag/25368).
    - Download the `Mindustry-BE-Desktop-<build number>.jar` file
 4. Run the following command: